 39. Close to half of all clicks on the SERPs (search engine results pages) go to the top 3 listings.
 (Ignite Visibility)

 Blogging is the backbone of an effective SEO strategy—because it’s the content you create on your blog that stands a higher chance of ranking for competitive keywords (if you learn how to do keyword research, that is).
 To maximize your ability to rank your content high in search results, Google and the other major search engines demand content that’s:

 - Expertly written

-The only way your website can meet the E.A.T criteria and find favor in Google’s eyes, is by regularly publishing high quality content (related to the topics you’re a perceived expert at) on your blog.
-Doing this will not only help you rank higher, but it also helps establish yourself as a reliable source of information on the subjects you specialize in.
+The only way your website can meet the E.A.T. criteria and find favor in Google’s eyes (thus getting organic traffic from the search engine), is by regularly publishing high quality content (related to the topics you’re a perceived expert at) on your blog.
+Nailing this SEO tenant will not only help you rank higher on Google, but it also helps establish yourself as a reliable source of information on the subjects you specialize in.

 This blogging statistic is particularly relevant today, because it’s indicative of just how much room for growth there still is for bloggers that are just getting started today.
 While it may seem that there’s already too much competition in your blog niche—there’s still room for dramatic growth to be had within many of the top affiliate programs in the world.

 The Impact of Headlines on Blog Posts (Blogging Statistics)

 My roundup of the most important blogging statistics you need to know in 2023 just wouldn’t be complete without a deep dive on what it takes to write blog headlines that’ll convert.
 Headlines are not only a crucial component of capturing the attention of potential readers wherever they may be, but also for consideration to become a top-ranking article by search engines.